shenhsinyu/hw2/README.md

 - data preprocessing

   Move data into `data/custom/train`, if you have validation data, move it to `data/custom/valid`.
-  Create a file to `data/custom/train.txt` that contain the training image path, if you have validation data, also create a file named `valid.txt`.
+  Create a file `data/custom/train.txt` that contain the training image path, if you have validation data, also create a file named `valid.txt`.
   The annotations are save in .h5 file, run `python3 datapreprocessing.py` and you can turn it to txt files. txt files are saved at `data/custom/labels/train`
   One image corresponds to one txt file, each txt files row contain `label_idx x_center y_center width height` The coordinates should be scaled [0, 1], and the label_idx should be zero-indexed and correspond to the row number of the class name in data/custom/classes.names.